 How Can I Tell if My Current Basement Can be Converted?

-Once it’s determined if you’re zoned for a rental unit, expeditors also advise if code calls for new sprinkler systems and draft architectural plans for the entire conversion.
-And when it comes time for construction, they are also your one-stop source for hiring quality, licensed contractors and plumbers.
+Once it’s determined if you’re zoned for a rental unit, expeditors also advise if code calls for new sprinkler systems.
+They then draft architectural plans for the entire conversion.
+When it comes time for construction, they are also your one-stop source for hiring quality, licensed contractors and plumbers.

 How to Legalize an Existing Basement Rental Unit